 - Manage physical ailments or debilities: Check in with your doctor on the management of any physical ailment or debility you may have.
 See if you’re on the right track or if there are additional steps you could take to be in your best health.
 This step may include adding components like physical therapy to your care routine.

-- Keep up with everyday health: Make sure to get your regular health checkups, and ask your doctor about ways to achieve better health while aging.
+- Keep up with everyday health: Make sure to get your regular health checkups, and ask your doctor about ways to achieve better health while aging, including how to maintain a healthy weight.
 If you have not already, consider getting your COVID vaccine for your health and so you can engage safely with other people again.

 Health isn’t only about doctor’s visits and managing health conditions.
 It’s also about improving your overall wellness.
 Consider wellness activities for adults such as participating in an exercise session, practicing yoga, taking classes to learn something new, and joining activities just for fun.
 Focus on all aspects of health and wellness for seniors in Seattle, including mental, physical, cognitive, spiritual, and social health.
 As obvious as it might sound, wellness is not only good for you, but it can also be enjoyable when tied into an activity you love; so try to find physical activities that bring you joy.
 There is something out there for everyone and Daystar staff with their wide depth of experience can easily help you or your loved one identify that one activity you can’t live without.

 Find support through family during this time.
 Family can ward off isolation, whether you see each other in person or you connect in other ways like talking over the phone.
 Also, your family may be able to bring you to medical visits, help you keep up with your health management, and research new senior health options to make your life better.
 There are overlapping ways to integrate health and family beyond simply spending time together.